Operation Signature is the force campaign to identify and support vulnerable victims of fraud.

 The Little Book of Big Scams (see download below) is a very useful booklet that covers different types of fraud and explains how you can help protect yourself from them.

-Our latest fraud newsletter is below, with news of scams in your area and helpful tips to protect yourself from fraud.
+Read our latest fraud newsletter, with news of scams in your area and helpful tips to protect yourself from fraud.

 Visit the Action Fraud website for advice and to report fraud.The Sussex Police and Crime Commissioner and Action on Elder Abuse can also help.